kaimast/geni-lib3/docs/source/tutorials/simplevts.rst

    geni.util.printlogininfo(manifest = igm)

 .. note::
-  If you are at an in-person tutorial at GEC, etc., please replace ``IG.UtahDDC`` with the aggregate you have been given on your tutorial worksheet.
+  If you are at an in-person tutorial at GEC, etc., please replace ``IGAM.UtahDDC`` with the aggregate you have been given on your tutorial worksheet.

 * In a few minutes you should be able to log into your VMs with the info printed